Lie groups and Lie algebras: Fundamental and minuscule weights

 \begin{proposition} (i) Let $\lambda$ be a partition of $N$.
 Then we have

 (ii) Let $\mu$ be a partition of $N+1$.
 Then we have

 \end{proposition}

-Here in (ii) we sum over all ways to delete a {\bf removable box} from the Young diagram of $\mu$, i.e., such that the remaining collection of squares is still a Young diagram.
+Here in (ii) we sum over all ways to delete a {\bf removable box} from the Young diagram of $\mu$, i.e., such that the remaining collection of boxes is still a Young diagram.

 \begin{proof} (i) Let $V$ be a vector space of sufficiently large dimension.
 Using Frobenius reciprocity and Schur-Weyl duality, we have

 On the other hand, again by the Schur-Weyl duality,

 So the statement follows from Example \ref{tensgl}(1).